gbmhunter/blog/content/electronics/circuit-design/analogue-filters/filter-tunings/_index.md

 {{% figure src="tuning-comparison-group-delay.png" width="700px" caption="The group delay for various 4th-order filter tunings.
 The Bessel-tuned filter has the flattest group delay in the passband." %}}

+This also means that a Bessel-tuned filter has the **least ringing due to a step response**, as shown in the plot below (more on this in the [Comparisons Between Filter Tunings section](#comparisons-between-filter-tunings)).

+{{% figure src="tuning-comparison-step-response.png" width="600px" caption="Step response comparison of different filter tunings.
+The Bessel-tuned filter has the least ringing." %}}

 <div class="worked-example">

 **Find the transfer function for a 2nd-order Bessel low-pass filter with `\(\omega_0 = 1\)`.
 Then find the equations for magnitude/phase and create bode plots.**